BitEscrow/escrow-sdk/README.md

 }
 ```

-Each new statement updates the vm, and is added to a git-style commitment chain of hashes.
 Members can use the vm to settle on a spending path, or lock, unlock, and dispute paths.
+Each statement that updates the vm is recorded into a hash-chain.
+The chain validates the full running history of the vm, from activation to settlement.

 Once the contract vm has settled on a spending path, the agent will complete the relevant pre-signed transaction, and broadcast it, closing the contract.

-The proposal, covenants, and witness statements combine to create a proof of validity on how the contract should be settled.
-If the platform broadcasts a transaction without a matching validity proof, then the reputation of the platform is damaged.
+The proposal, covenants, and vm combine to create a proof of validity.
+This proof covers how the contract should execute at any moment.
+There is zero ambiguity left to the `agent`.

+Each contract settlement on mainnet will include a valid proof in order to keep our reputation intact.

 ### Protocol Flow